ox/resume/readme.md

 #### [Micro Army](https://github.com/ArtemTitoulenko/microarmy)

 This is a tool to quickly turn on some number of AWS micro instances and have them perform a given script at the same time.
-It has been used to load balance different types of services at Codecademy and can be employed for many other tasks.
+It has been used to load test different types of services at Codecademy and can be employed for many other tasks.
 The code is a fork of the original [Micro Army](http://github.com/j2labs/microarmy) by [James Dennis](http://github.com/j2labs).